-The delay is technically optional (zero means no delay) but you will generally want to set the delay time greater than the read/write map poll times.
+The delay is optional.
+If zero, there is no delay.
 If some number of seconds is entered, then the error condition will not be reported until this time period expires.
 If the error clears before the time is up, then the error is never reported.
 This is useful for spurious errors that would result in nuisance indications.